goFrendiAsgard/zaruba/README.md

 # 🐞 Bug Report, Feature Request, and Contribution

-You can always open [an issue](https://github.com/state-alchemists/zaruba/issues) or [pull request](https://github.com/state-alchemists/zaruba/pulls).
+You can always open an [issue](https://github.com/state-alchemists/zaruba/issues) or a [pull request](https://github.com/state-alchemists/zaruba/pulls).

 When opening a pull request, please write down: